BIDS-numpy/presentation-doe_python_exchange-12-2021/abstract.md

-# Python: the language for effective scientific computing

 In this presentation, I address the question "Why Python?" for scientific computing through the lens of my own personal experience as a researcher in the national lab system and contributor to open-source scientific Python